Kitware/CMake/Help/manual/cmake-presets.7.rst

   specified, it must be inherited from the ``inherits`` preset (unless this preset is ``hidden``).

+``installDir``

+  An optional string representing the path to the installation directory.
+  This field supports `macro expansion`_.
+If a relative path is specified, it is calculated relative to the source directory.

 ``cmakeExecutable``

   An optional string representing the path to the CMake executable to use